-4. Term Paper: November 5 (30%, 7-10 pages)
+4.Term Paper: November 3 (30%, 7-10 pages)

--Students are expected to complete a term paper which describes a particular social issue and a social welfare program designed to address the social issue (ie: universality vs. targeting; Employment
+Overview and summary: Students are expected to complete a term paper which describes a particular social issue and a social welfare program designed to address the social issue.

-Insurance to deal with poverty, Canada Pension to address well-being of seniors; Head Start Programs to address the unique needs of Aboriginal children)
+Examples include: universality vs. targeting; Employment Insurance to deal with poverty, Canada Pension to address well-being of seniors; Head Start Programs to address the unique needs of Aboriginal children; maternity benefits; subsidized daycare).